 You just go to their websites, sign up and put in the offer code.
 You then just select your meals and they deliver them out in a box.
 It’s that simple.

 When signing up to either service you should definitely look around for a deal.
 We managed to get 50% off on both boxes.
-If you want to see the latest discounts from Gousto you can go here:
+At Gousto you can get 25% off your first 4 boxes using the vouchercode PROMO254:

-For Hello Fresh you can click below and use the code NOVVC55, which will get you 55% off your first two boxes.
+For Hello Fresh you can click below and use the code 18JANHF, which will get you 50% off your first two boxes.

 On an ongoing basis, Gousto costs from £2.98 per serving, if you go for the family box with three meals a week, to £6.25 a serving if you go for two meals a week for two people.